Updated: Jun 19

 We are inclined to focus more on what we need to improve rather than appreciating how awesome we already are even as we are learning.

-You can do five great things but the one thing that goes bizarre and your entire focus is on that one thing that went bizarre.
+We can do five great things but the one thing that goes bizarre and our entire focus is on that one thing that went bizarre.
 We are so hard on ourselves.

-Self care is about you letting go of tensions and blocks in your body through transformational tools such as breathing, movement, meditation etc. Check out my self care article on my blog here for about 80 examples of self care.
+Self care is about you letting go of tensions and blocks in your body as you sense them in the instant, through transformational tools such as breathing, movement, meditation etc. Check out my self care article on my blog here for about 80 examples of self care.

 Be quick to Release and let go of limiting thoughts/feelings.